FoundationGames/VillageTweaker/README.md

 # VillageTweaker
 Fork of Structurized by Draylar

-VillageTweaker is an library for Fabric that allows for the easy addition of villager types, professions, and structures.
+VillageTweaker is a library for Fabric that allows for the easy addition of villager types, professions, and structures.

 Define a simple point of interest type (workstation)
 ```java